So you’re just finishing your business degree with a major in Marketing. What comes next?

 Content creation may come in the shape of writing, video editing, and social-media-related work.
 Job examples are digital content writer, copywriter, video content coordinator, content writer, TikTok content creator, freelance writer, and editorial assistant.

 A marketing degree can help find content producing work by showing you have strong communication skills and the ability to learn.
 But you’ll also need to develop skills specific to your content niche.
 As you gain experience, you can expand your skill set and responsibilities to take on larger roles such as producer, marketing manager or content marketing strategist.

 5. Customer Success Manager

 A customer success manager deals with satisfied, neutral and dissatisfied customers on a day-to-day basis.
-They are the ones who talk with people who have used a product to see what they think and feel about it and the brand in general.
-They are a crucial part of building a brand and develop strategies to gain new customers and repeat business.
+They are the ones who connect with people who have used a product or enquired about it, through means such as email, texts and phone conversations.
+Customer success managers also develop marketing strategies to gain new customers and repeat business.